Guardianship, stewardship, protection, preservation of taonga.

 Ngāi tahu (Mahinga kai clips) in the thinglink above.

-We are so fortunate to be able to share this information with our ākonga as many of them would not have this traditional knowledge.
+We are so fortunate to be able to share this information with our ākonga as many of them (and us) would not have this traditional knowledge.

 Ngai Tahu’s (Te Waipounamu) vision is to work actively to protect the iwi , ancestral knowledge, language and culture, resources and environment.